barumau/pandunia/spa/pandunia-spa.md

 be rota - girar (rotar)
 be rupa - parecer
 be rute galte - apartarse (desviarse)
-be sabi vol - preguntarse
+be sabe vol - preguntarse
 be sam rupa - parecerse a
 be sel - deber (se recomienda)
 be sona - dormir